- 4-in-1 screwdriver

 Start cleanup before the setting-type compound begins to harden.
-Leftover compound will catalyze and harden the next batch rapidly, before you can spread it.
+The leftover compound will catalyze and harden the next batch rapidly before you can spread it.
 Heat also accelerates hardening, so on warm days mix the compound with cool water.
 Dump the leftover mud in a bucket, not down the sink, where it can harden and clog the drain.

 Scrape your knife against the paper to leave as little compound as possible on the surface.
 Make a second pass to scrape off all excess.
 Light coatings reduce mud buildup and ease the messy job of sanding later.
 It takes three coats to completely hide the fasteners.

 Sweat the details or they'll show up as flaws later